 - Make friends

 There are a variety of support groups available for painkiller addiction.
-Narcotics Anonymous is likely the option most familiar to addicts, but it’s far from the only option available.
+Narcotics Anonymous is likely the option most familiar, but it’s far from the only option available.
 Some communities have faith-based addiction programs held in the local church.
 Other communities host SMART Recovery programs, which are provided for secular audiences.
-And finally, some communities have few options available, and addicts choose online groups instead.
-Any format that allows the addict to feel comfortable, and that’s easy for the addict to access, can be beneficial.
+Some communities have few options available, but online groups are always there.

-If you’d like more information on painkiller rehab or the types of programs we offer here at Michael’s House, contact us today.
-We are here 24/7 to answer any questions you may have.
+If you’d like more information on painkiller rehab or the types of programs we offer here at Michael’s House, contact us today at 760.548.4032.
+Michael’s House is a painkiller rehab center in Palm Springs with a staff that is available 24/7 to answer any questions you may have about the programs and services they provide, such as the painkiller addiction treatment program in Palm Springs.